Service Learning FAQ

 How many Service Learning hours are required to receive a diploma?

 Students must complete 25 service hours to graduate.
 Students who enter the CHCCS district as a senior (first-time entry) are required to complete 15 hours.
 A student who achieve 100 or more hours of Service Learning, in at least two different projects, will be awarded recognition at graduation.
+DUE TO COVID-19, THIS GRADUATION REQUIREMENT HAS BEEN WAIVED FOR ALL STUDENTS GRADUATING IN DECEMBER 2020 OR JUNE 2021.

 When can students begin earning Service Learning Hours?